gaveter/Project_cs/README.md

 # Project_cs
-progetto foundation of computer science
+Foundation of computer science project

-In questa repo sono contenuti due file:
+This repo contains two files:
-1) .txt con i task da risolvere
+1) .txt with all tasks to compute
-2) .ipnyb con codice python
+2) .ipnyb with Python code